pineapple-bois/conic/README.md

 # `Conics`
 ### A Python class to classify, manipulate and visualise conic sections.
+This class is designed to extend the functionality of [`polynomial_methods`](https://github.com/pineapple-bois/polynomial-methods)

 ----

 Conic types are instantiated from a bi-variate polynomial equation by the [factory method](https://en.wikipedia.org/wiki/Factory_method_pattern) which is a design pattern in object-oriented programming.

 We create objects to represent conic sections without having to specify the type of conic section to create.
-In this sense, `Conics` is a classifier of conic sections.
+In this sense, [`conic_factory.py`](conics/conic_factory.py) is a classifier of conic sections.

 ----

 ### Definition

-A conic section is an algebraic curve of degree two whose coordinates satisfy a quadratic equation in two variables;
+A conic section is a plane algebraic curve of degree two whose coordinates satisfy a quadratic equation in two variables;

 $$
 Ax^2 + Bxy + Cy^2 + Dx + Ey + F = 0